sriramgkn/sriramgkn.github.io/about.md

 Currently into the subject of "quantum learning theory", central question being - what is the complexity of learning properties of a quantum state prepared in an experiment? the problem also goes by the name "tomography" for its conceptual similarity to imaging tech.

-also currently - seeking opportunities to build experience in the production and deployment of ML systems in real-world settings.
+Also currently - seeking opportunities to build experience in the production and deployment of ML systems in real-world settings.

 please feel free to reach out at: [sriramgk98@gmail.com](mailto:sriramgk98@gmail.com)